vitta-hiring/hiring-challenge/backend/readme.md

 - Domain Driven Design
 - Serverless architecture

-Please consider the points above if applying for higher seniority positions!
+Please consider the points above in case of applying for higher seniority positions!